 Therefore the sellers were often taking the risk and using FOB instead because they wanted to get paid under the LC.

 The Incoterms® 2020 FCA extra provision now states that if the parties have so agreed, the buyer must instruct the carrier to issue to the seller, at the buyer’s cost and risk, a transport document stating that the goods have been loaded (such as a bill of lading with an on board notation).

 Incoterms® 2020 rules have much more extensive explanatory notes, with better diagrams, a different structure for users and a reordering of rules to make delivery and risk more obvious.

 Maritime-related rules still haven’t changed and remain at the back of the rule book as they still might be used for bulk commodities.

 That’s not all folks!
 We’ve got two more points worth mentioning when it comes to Incoterms 2020!

-Despite an ‘effective’ date of the 1st January 2020, Incoterms 2020 can be used now.
-That said, after this date, there is still no obligation to use Incoterms 2020.
+Despite an ‘effective’ date of 1 January 2020, there is still no obligation to use Incoterms 2020.

 3 tips on how to use Incoterms correctly:

 - Incorporate them into the contract as well as the LC and invoice